sarahhaggarty/sarahhaggarty.github.io/docs/portfolio/PlantUML.md

 ## What is PlantUML?

 First let's start with understanding what UML means.
+From Wikipedia:

-From Wikipedia: "The *Unified Modeling Language* (UML) is a general-purpose, developmental, modeling language in the field of software engineering that is intended to provide a standard way to visualize the design of a system."
+>"The *Unified Modeling Language* (UML) is a general-purpose, developmental, modeling language in the field of software engineering that is intended to provide a standard way to visualize the design of a system."

-So you can think of it as a standardised set of symbols, shapes and arrows that are automatically generated so you don't have to waste time dragging, linking and resizing these types of objects.
+So you can think of it as a standardised set of symbols, shapes and arrows that are automatically generated.
+This significantly reduces the manual effort of dragging, linking and resizing these types of objects.

-To answer the original topic, PlantUML is a tool that is used to draw UML diagrams, using a simple and human readable text description.
+To answer the original topic: PlantUML is a tool that is used to draw UML diagrams, using a simple and human readable text description.
 The tool can output a diagram in PNG, SVG or LaTeX format.
 It is written in Java but you do not need knowledge of Java to use it.

 An example:
 <p align="center">